markclaire1/Multiple-Sulfur-Isotope-Database/README.md

 No systemmatic attempt was made to distinguish between cap Delta values generated using linear or logarithmic values, as for the small delta values encountered in the rock record, all definitions provide indentical values lower than associated analytical uncertaintites (Endo et al. 2024, in review, Chemical Geology)

-The DOI attached to the dataset points to truncated dataset in the main branch.
-A messier dataset with additional (but not complete for every entry) metadata exists within the development branch.
-I would very much like to fix, merge, add to, and maintain this dataset, but do not have the time/funding at the present moment.
-I would be very welcome for any updates/pull requests and am very open to colloboration with anyone who has (or can suggest a keen student with) time to spare on making this product more useful to the community.